Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

 While the previous tables where focusing on the average return over single trades, Table (\ref{tabd}) focuses on the overall profit of the strategy over single years (assuming a starting cash amount of 1 million).
 The returns are reported in percentages, and show evidence of positive performances in most periods.
-Comparing first the Conditional versus Unconditional quantiles, we observe that conditional modeling is clearly better: the associated returns are higher apart from few cases, and their standard deviation is smaller\footnote{The standard deviation is computed over the daily returns of the simulated portfolio and then annualized.
+Comparing first the Conditioned versus Unconditioned quantiles, we observe that conditioned modeling is clearly better: the associated returns are higher apart from few cases, and their standard deviation is in most cases smaller\footnote{The standard deviation is computed over the daily returns of the simulated portfolio and then annualized.
 Note that days without any trading signal provide zero returns, since we did not assume any remuneration for the bank account.}.
 Contrasting the 25\% and 5\% quantiles, the use of narrower bands (25\%) for the identification of the signals provide larger returns over the years.
 This potentially exposes the portfolio to a number of trades generated by false signals, but the profits coming from true signals balance them.
 Such a result holds irrespectively of the conditioning type.
-Finally, if we compare the performances of the trading strategy (25\% quantiles) to that of the underlying equity index [see the last two columns of Table (\ref{tabd})], we note a relevant positive result: when the market is experiencing high volatility, our strategy provides positive returns with a volatility smaller than that of the market, and this is particularly evident when the market has yearly negative returns; on the contrary, when the market is in a low volatility period, our strategy has small or negative returns.
+Finally, if we compare the performances of the trading strategy (25\% quantiles) to that of the underlying equity index [see the last two columns of Table (\ref{tabd})], we note a relevant positive result: when the market is experiencing high volatility, our strategy provides positive returns with a volatility smaller than that of the market, and this is particularly evident when the market has yearly negative returns; on the contrary, when the market is in a low volatility period, our strategy has in some cases small or negative returns.
 In general, the trading strategy has always a volatility smaller than that of the market.
 This finding suggests that it could be used to hedge the market volatility, since it provides positive returns in case of high market volatility, and with smaller risk.
 This is further confirmed by the correlation between market and our strategy returns and between market and our strategy standard deviation [see the last row of Table (\ref{tabd})]: positive and very high correlation in the case of standard deviations, and low negative correlation for returns.
+Finally, if we compute the yearly Sharpe ratios (not reported) we can note that the strategies based on 25\% quantiles provide higher remuneration per unit of risk compared to the market.